approvals/ApprovalTests.cpp/doc/explanations/WhyWeAreConvertingToOptions.md

   * [How to Update Calls to Deprecated Code](#how-to-update-calls-to-deprecated-code)
     * [Updating verify(..., Reporter)](#updating-verify-reporter)
     * [Updating verifyWithExtension(..., fileExtensionWithDot, Reporter)](#updating-verifywithextension-fileextensionwithdot-reporter)<!-- endtoc -->

+## Introduction

+We have introduced an optional `Options` parameter, instead of the optional `Reporter` parameter.
+The following is the history and reasoning for making this change, as well as our plans to roll it out.

+For information on using Options itself, see [Options](/doc/Options.md#top).

 ## Scrubbers